 Usually, people will also smash most of the remaining “Red Coats” as well, so if you play I recommend using a garage, basement or outside where you don’t care if beer goes everywhere.

 Since we were playing this game in the middle of a party, we also made a bonus rule that any spectators could yell “Give Me Liberty” and every one yells “Or Give Me Death” in return and gets to move to the table and defeat a red coat, aka chug.
 The spectator also has to chug whatever drink is in their hand.

-To cut down on too much confusion and to keep the pace kind of quick, we also had a referee for the game, usually Jesse.
+To cut down on too much confusion and to keep the pace kind of quick, we also had a referee for the game.
 This person keeps track of who’s turn it is and who gets to move how many spaces.
 This helped a lot because tipsy people standing on chairs aren’t the fastest thinkers. 😉

-I hope this makes sense to everyone, but if it doesn’t here’s a PDF of the True American rules for you to print off.
+I hope this makes sense to everyone, but if it doesn’t here’s a PDF of how to play this version of True American of 1776 for you to print off.
 I recommend printing off a couple so your guests can understand the game before playing too.